-Students are required to attend certain required events that occur outside of class or clinical time (e.g. graduation, seminars, simulation labs, workshops, and conferences).
+Students are required to attend certain required events that occur outside of class or clinical time (e.g. graduation, seminars, monthly clinical anesthesia conference (CAC), simulation labs, workshops, and conferences).
 Non-attendance will be treated as an unscheduled absence.

-AFFILIATES SITES REQUIREMENTS
+AFFILIATE SITES REQUIREMENTS

-Students may be required to document their credentials and health/vaccination status via secure web sites (Typhon or ACEMAP) which are accessible to the affiliates.
-Students must document and upload or otherwise provide copies of health information (current TB test, immunizations, influenza vaccination) before rotating to many sites.
-Select rotations require specific documentation, credentials and paperwork prior to your first day of clinical.
+Students are required to document their credentials and health/vaccination status via secure web sites (e.g. Typhon) which are accessible to the affiliates.
+Students must document and upload or otherwise provide copies of health information (e.g. current TB test, immunizations, influenza or COVID-19 vaccination) before rotating to most sites.
+Select rotations require specific documentation, credentials, and paperwork prior to your first day of clinical.
 Examples include Hillsdale Community Hospital, Veteran's Administration Hospital, Children's Hospital of Michigan, Gerber Memorial Hospital, and Henry Ford Wyandotte Hospital.
-Forms are located on Typhon.
-CHM will mail you a hard copy packet just prior to the start of your rotation.
+Please check the Typhon website for clinical site specific criteria, and credentialing.

-Students must have current licensure as an RN at all times in clinical (there is no grace period).
-Documentation that all paperwork has been completed must be current at all times.
+Students must have current licensure as an RN while in clinical (there is no grace period).
+Documentation of these requirements must be current.

-Current information specific to requirements at each clinical site is posted on Typhon, and distributed during orientation at a clinical affiliates' lunch.
+Current information specific to requirements at each clinical site is posted on Typhon, and updated annually prior to the fall semester.
+Changes to site coordinators and orientation materials may be updated throughout the year.
+Please review the Typhon site prior to each clinical rotation.
 It is the responsibility of the student to keep track of their clinical rotation credentialing requirements based upon upcoming clinical rotations.
 Note that credentialing and computer access can take 4-6 weeks.
 Students must initiate credentialing and other processes well ahead of time.
 If they do not, days missed from clinical are counted as unscheduled absences.